 |7pm||The Retros close the show with 2 hours of 60’s music to dance the night away|

 If you’re driving the car park will be signposted on the left as you come up the drive; taxis can drop you off at the top by the house.

-Please let us know by Wednesday if you need a vegan or vegetarian alternative to the pig roast.
-Feel free to bring a foldable chair if you want to be seated for the acts.
+Please let us know by Wednesday if you want a vegan/vegetarian alternative alternative to the pig roast or a low carb alternative to the pizza.

-If the outlook stays wet we will provide a marquee for you to watch the acts from.
+The event is being held under cover in a marquee.
 Those arriving by car will need suitable footwear to navigate a mown wet field – but there should be no Glastonbury style mud.

 If you asked for a T-shirt, they will be available from the bar on arrival.